 - Advanced Oncology Certified Nurse (AOCN®) – advanced certification in adult oncology nursing, first offered in 1995 and now available only for renewal by those who currently hold the credential

-New Eligibility Pathways for AOCNP® and AOCNS® certification.
+Eligibility Pathways for AOCNP® and AOCNS® Certification.
 Determine if you are eligible for advanced certification.

 Role Studies – Read the summary reports of the Role Study of the Advanced Oncology Certified Nurse Practitioner (AOCNP®) and Advanced Oncology Certified Clinical Nurse Specialist (AOCNS®) that formed the basis of these advanced certifications in adult oncology.